 Gauging Life as an Expat in Costa Rica

 Living in Costa Rica will be different.
 It will be simpler.
-There are simply less amenities.
+There are simply fewer amenities.
 Perhaps a simpler way of life is what you’re searching for?
 Perhaps you wish to live in a place of natural beauty amidst a society that is taking an active stance against climate change?
 Perhaps you wish to immerse yourself into a Spanish-speaking culture?
 Perhaps you’re an outdoor enthusiast who wants to explore adventures in the rainforest?
-These are common reasons than an American expat might move to Costa Rica.
+These are common reasons that an American expat might move to Costa Rica.